-- 1 Your pact weapon's haft is made of bone.

-- 2 Your pact weapon has a rusted and worn

-- appearance, like a long-entombed relic.

-- 3 Your pact weapon is ice- cold to the touch.

-- 4 When your pact weapon appears it is covered in a dusting of grave dirt.
+- d4 Boon Quirk - 1 Your pact weapon's haft is made of bone. - 2 Your pact weapon has a rusted and worn appearance, like a long-entombed relic. - 3 Your pact weapon is ice-cold to the touch. - When your pact weapon appears it is covered in a dusting of grave dirt.